MinPhys/MinPhys.github.io/RiP_2026/RiP_2026-registration.md

 ## Registration and Abstract submission

 Registration for the Mineral Physics Group Research in Progress meeting 2026 is now open!
-Click <a href="https://events.minersoc.org/Event-Registration/EventId/58">herer</a>.here to sign up!
+Click <a href="https://events.minersoc.org/Event-Registration/EventId/58">here</a> here to sign up!

 Please note that this meeting will be in-person only.
 Do not select the remote attendance option when regstering.